flutter/website/src/content/app-architecture/case-study/ui-layer.md

 ### Updating UI state

 In addition to storing state,
-ViewModels need to tell Flutter to re-render views when the data layer provides a new state.
+view models need to tell Flutter to re-render views when the data layer provides a new state.
-In the Compass app, ViewModels extend [`ChangeNotifier`][] to achieve this.
+In the Compass app, view models extend [`ChangeNotifier`][] to achieve this.

 ```dart title=home_viewmodel.dart
 class HomeViewModel [!extends ChangeNotifier!] {